A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Non-linear interactions for varying perturbations

 The fourth dataset considered here is from Deshpande et al. \cite{deshpande_relationship_2023} where the perturbation is a spanwise oscillating wall with increasing magnitude of the spanwise wall velocity, given by $A^{+}=A/U_{\tau}$.
-In this experiment, forty-eight individual slats mounted along a 2.4\:m portion of the test section floor were oscillated in a phase-synchronized manner along the spanwise direction, leading to the creation of an $8\lambda$ long upstream-traveling sinusoidal wave with user specified frequencies (${f_{osc}}$).
-With a nominal stroke length ($d=18\:mm$) for the slat movement, the amplitude of the spanwise wall velocity ($A=2\pi{d}{f_{osc}}$) could be varied by changing the user specified oscillation frequency.
-For the experiments considered in this study, the wall oscillation frequency range was maintained between 0.000 ${\le}\;{{f}^{+}_{osc}}\;{\le}$ 0.007, which led to a variation in spanwise wall forcing across 0.0 ${\le}\;{{A}^{+}}\;{\le}$ 12.3.
+In this experiment, forty-eight individual slats mounted along a 2.4\:m portion of the test section floor were oscillated in a phase-synchronized manner along the spanwise direction, leading to the creation of an $8\lambda$ long upstream-traveling sinusoidal wave with user specified frequencies (${f_{osc}}$). \rev{With a nominal stroke length ($d=18\:mm$) for the slat movement, the amplitude of the spanwise wall velocity ($A=2\pi{d}{f_{osc}}$) is directly related to the user varied oscillation frequency.} For the experiments considered in this study, the wall oscillation frequency range was maintained between 0.000 ${\le}\;{{f}^{+}_{osc}}\;{\le}$ 0.007, which led to a variation in spanwise wall forcing across 0.0 ${\le}\;{{A}^{+}}\;{\le}$ 12.3.
 Hot-wire measurements were conducted in the very near-wall region, above the oscillating slats, for both the non-actuated and actuated cases.
 The wind tunnel free-stream velocity was matched in all cases.